Stacktical/stacktical.github.io/_posts/2022-02-02-stacktical-dsla-protocol-inaugural-nft-mint-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 ## Quicksand Dips and The Academy 🏰

 Users in the DSLA Academy are known as Scholars, and they will use the Academy as the hub for embarking on their DSLA metaverse journey.
 At the Academy, Scholars can access educational content to help them learn about the blockchain, DSLA Protocol and hedging third party risk.

 Developers, which we call Engineers in the Academy, can learn about building with and integrating DSLA Protocol risk management middleware.

-Scholars and Engineers will be able to mint different NFTs to represent Knowledge they have acquired learning from the Academy and the Skills they have acquired from interacting with DSLA Protocol.
+Scholars and Engineers will be able to mint different NFTs to represent Knowledge they have acquired learning from the Academy and the Skills they have acquired and improved interacting with DSLA Protocol.
 The DSLA Bonfire is located in the Academy, which you can see on the Quicksand Dips Biome NFT, and is where users will burn DSLA tokens to mint NFTs.

 ---